 We seem to be disconnected from life, in general these days.
 At its most basic level, breathing deeply, openly, fully, connects to a sense of general awareness.
 Awareness of our own senses and bodies and thoughts and actions.
 And from there, perhaps, expanded awareness in our wider connections with the world.

-A Simple Breathing Exercise
+A Simple Exercise for Breathing in Addiction Recovery

 As a recovery coach, I am not an expert on yoga or breathing techniques or meditation or spirituality, or anything like that, but a few simple exercises are go-to’s for me, and I’d like to teach one to you.
 Feel free to to use it liberally all day long!